The U.S. Vice President Kamala Harris pledged $1 billion for women empowerment in Ghana following her two-day visit to the west African State.

 Her African tour comes on the heels of the upcoming U.S-Africa Summit in Washington this December.

-U.S President Joe Biden will take the opportunity to call for a broad partnership with Africa as the U.S. seeks to assert its presence on the continent in the face of growing influence from China and Russia.
+U.S President Joe Biden will take the opportunity to call for a broad partnership with Africa as the U.S. seeks to assert its presence on the continent in the wake of growing influence from China and Russia.